FilippoGaravaglia/DevMemory/README.md

 - Add better command parsing with `System.CommandLine` or `Spectre.Console`.
 - Improve CLI output with tables and colors.
 - Add tests for CLI command parsing.
-- Add `learn-from-git` support for Git diff summaries.
+- Add Git diff summaries for `learn-from-git`.
 - Add optional SQLite storage.
 - Add optional AI provider integration.
 - Improve HTML graph layout and filtering.
-- Add README screenshots.
+- Add screenshots to the README.
-- Add release script and version bump workflow.
+- Add release scripts and version bump workflow.
 - Publish as a public or private NuGet tool package.
 - Add CI pipeline for build and tests.